Nabeela Khan

 Nabeela Khan is a Pakistani actress.
 She is known for her roles in dramas Muqaddar, Inkaar, Ishqiya, Shehnai and Nand.

 Early life

 Nabeela was born in 1968 in Rawalpindi, Pakistan.
 She completed her studies from University of Rawalpindi.

 Career

 Nabeela started working at PTV Peshawar Centre when she went there to visit with her mother.
 There a producer Masood Ahmed Shah cast her in a drama.
-Then she also worked at Radio and after that she made her debut in drama Hisar in 1986.
-She was noted for her roles in dramas Guest House, Talash, Faisla and Gul-E-Lala.
+Then she also worked at Radio and after that she made her debut in the PTV drama Hisar in 1986.
+She was noted for her roles in the dramas Guest House, Talash, Faisla and Gul-e-Lala.
 She also appeared in dramas Ehd-e-Wafa, Inkaar, Main Khwab Bunti Hon and Dil Tanha Tanha.
-Since then she appeared in dramas Ishqiya, Aurat Kahani, Muqaddar, Nand, Pehli Si Muhabbat and Shehnai.
+Since then she has appeared in dramas Ishqiya, Aurat Kahani, Muqaddar, Nand, Pehli Si Muhabbat and Shehnai.

 Personal life

-Nabeela was married to actor Jahangir Khan and has three children, but they later divorced.
+Nabeela was married to actor Jahangir Khan "Jani" and has three children, but they later divorced.
 Nabeela's son Sajawal Khan is also an actor.